Olibot1107-Good-projects/Opensockit/README.md

 Automatic Events:
 - `userConnected` (userId) - Emitted when a new user connects to the same domain, includes first 10 characters of their token as userId
-- `userDisconnected` - Emitted when a user disconnects from the same domain
+- `userDisconnected` (userId) - Emitted when a user disconnects from the same domain, includes first 10 characters of their token as userId